 Protecting You and Your Child

 Pregnant people aren’t at higher risk for getting the flu, but they are more likely to suffer serious complications because of it.
 According to Dr. Swamy, pregnant people have a greater risk of being hospitalized and have higher rates of pneumonia and respiratory complications because of the flu.
+Protect yourself by getting vaccinated against the flu.

 Protecting yourself from getting the flu by getting vaccinated is also important because it protects your fetus.
 Getting the flu during pregnancy puts the developing fetus at risk for complications such as preterm delivery and low birth weight.
 "Even if mom is fine, evidence suggests influenza exposure can lead to medical problems that include psychiatric disorders in the baby’s future," explained Dr. Swamy, a nationally recognized expert on immunizations during pregnancy.